Villanova-AI/villanova_developers/docs/villanova09/docs/reference/check-ingress.md

 # Check Ingresses

- The Entando Operator and custom resource controllers manage the ingresses which allow external access to services within an Entando cluster.
+ The Villanova Operator and custom resource controllers manage the ingresses which allow external access to services within an Villanova cluster.
 The following directions show you how to examine these ingresses with two different methods.

 ## Using the OpenShift Dashboard